2deadmen/2deadmen/README.md

 - 📫 I am doing good so far on leetcode trying to do better
-- 🌱 I’m currently learning concepts of DSA
+- 🌱 I’m always passionate about DSA
 - 👯 I’m looking to collaborate on spring boot,MERN, Flask,React, Php , Aws,SQL ,Java , Python Projects
 - 👯 I’m trying to get better at codethons and problem solving
 - 💬 Ask me anything i will be happy to help